 I regularly speak out against making plans or operating your preparedness from a mindset of fear or panic.
 These are complicated times, and this is a complicated subject with many opinions and perspectives.
-It's important to keep a level head when considering plans for disaster preparedness even if the future looks dark.
-Hopefully, all those who read this paper will take my personal and corporate motto to heart...
-"Prepare for the worst, hope for the best, and let God do the rest."
+It's important to keep a level head when considering plans for disaster preparedness even if the future looks dark So, let's explore how an extended grid down event would affect the military and first responders at their current state of readiness.